lucatume/wp-browser/docs/default-configuration.md

 the `tests/_worpdress/wp-content/plugins` and `tests/_wordpress/wp-content/themes` directories respectively.

-When adding, or removing, plugin and themes, remember to update [teh WPLoader module configuration](modules/WPLoader.md#configuration) to load the correct plugins and themes in your integration tests.
+When adding, or removing, plugin and themes, remember to update [the WPLoader module configuration](modules/WPLoader.md#configuration) to load the correct plugins and themes in your integration tests.

 On the same note, update the database dump used by [the WPDb module](modules/WPDb.md#configuration) to reflect the